-- 1. Compliance with nondiscrimination and EO provisions in WIOA 29 CFR, Part 38 and the Missouri Nondiscrimination Plan, and negotiating with recipients to ensure voluntary compliance when non-compliance is found under §38.91(b) - 2.
-Quarterly monitoring of recipients for compliance with WIOA Section 188, 29 CFR Part 38 and the Missouri Nondiscrimination Plan, including a determination as to whether each recipient is conducting its program or activity in a nondiscriminatory way.
-Each review will include: - I. A statistical analysis of records and data kept by the recipient under §38.41 - II.
-An investigation of any significant differences identified in §38.41(b)91) to determine whether differences appear to be caused by discrimination - III.
-An assessment to determine whether the recipient has fulfilled its administrative obligations
+- 1. Ensuring compliance with the nondiscrimination and equal opportunity provisions of WIOA, 29 CFR Part 38 and the Missouri Nondiscrimination Plan, and negotiating, where appropriate, with a recipient to secure voluntary compliance when noncompliance is found under 38.91 (b). - 2.
+Quarterly monitoring the compliance of recipients with WIOA section 188, 29 CFR Part 38 and the Missouri Nondiscrimination Plan, including a determination as to whether each recipient is conducting it WIOA Title I-financially assisted program or activity in a nondiscriminatory way.
+At a minimum, each annual monitoring review required must include: - a) A statistical or other quantifiable analysis of records and data kept by the recipient under 38.41, including analyses by race/ethnicity, sex, limited English proficiency, preferred language, age, and disability status; - b) An investigation of any significant differences identified in paragraph (b) (1) of this section in participation in the programs, activities, or employment provided by the recipient, to determine whether these differences appear to be caused by discrimination.
+This investigation must be conducted through review of the recipient's records and any other appropriate means; and - c) An assessment to determine whether the recipient has fulfilled its administrative obligations and any duties assigned to it under the Missouri Nondiscrimination Plan.